cbib/TrialMatchAI/README.md

 ## Support

-For any inquiries, support, or feedback, please contact our team at [email address] or visit our website [website link].
+For any inquiries, support, or feedback, please get in touch at [abdallahmajd7@gmail.com].

 ## Disclaimer